freqtrade/freqtrade/docs/freqai.md

 ## Background and vocabulary

 **Features** are the quantities with which a model is trained. $X_i$ represents the vector of all features for a single candle.
-In Freqai, the user builds the features from anything they can construct in the strategy.
+In FreqAI, the user builds the features from anything they can construct in the strategy.

 **Labels** are the target values with which the weights inside a model are trained